Is Southpoint Park toxic waste the invisible gorilla in the room in the redesign? It seems to have slipped everyone’s notice, and that’s the point.

 That is, explain the project to a skeptical public that had too little choice and never enough information.

-Finally, if this project goes forward without answering all the questions about Southpoint Park toxic waste, will it come back to haunt us like a legion of valuable but cast off RIOC veterans?
+Finally, as this project went forward without answering serious questions about Southpoint Park toxic waste, will it come back to haunt us like a legion of valuable but cast off RIOC veterans?